mongodb/specifications/source/retryable-writes/retryable-writes.rst

 command, drivers MUST raise a client-side error if the server’s maximum wire version does not support retryable writes.
-If the server selected for a retry attempt does not support retryable writes (e.g. mixed-version cluster), retrying is not possible and drivers MUST raise the original network error to the user.
+If the server selected for a retry attempt does not support retryable writes (e.g. mixed-version cluster), retrying is not possible and drivers MUST raise the original error to the user.

 When retrying a write command, drivers MUST resend the command with the same transaction ID.
 Drivers MAY resend the original wire protocol message (see:
 `Can drivers resend the same wire protocol message on retry attempts?`_).
-If the second attempt also fails with a network error or response indicating that the node is no longer a primary, drivers MUST update their topology according to the SDAM spec (see: `Error Handling`_) and raise that error to the user.
+If the second attempt also fails with retryable error, drivers MUST update their topology according to the SDAM spec (see: `Error Handling`_) and raise that error to the user.
+Drivers MUST NOT attempt to retry a write command with the same transaction ID more than once.

+In the case of a multi-statement write operation split across multiple write commands, a failed retry attempt will also interrupt execution of any additional write operations in the batch (regardless of the ordered option).
+This is no different than if a retryable error had been encountered without retryable behavior enabled or supported by the driver.

 Supported Write Operations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~